truekas/PencilSharpener/README.md

 ## Fixing Rolled Keys
 **IMPORTANT: THIS WILL NOT UNROLL FACTORY ROLLED KEYS!!**
-During the downgrade process or while trying to use Sh1mmer, you may be unable to boot onto the live media.
-This is because your system's shim keys have been rolled in an update.
+During the downgrade process or while trying to use Sh1mmer, you may be unable to boot onto the devices.
+This is because your system's shim keys have been changed in an update.

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/rolledkeys.png?raw=true" alt="ch341a and shell"/>

 This issue is fixable by re-flashing the correct keys to the system.
 Here's how to do it:

 First, take your ch341a flash programmer and attach it to your chip clip (the red wire connects to number 1 on the ch341a).
 Take the end of your chip clip, and re-attach it to your flash chip.
-Now [connect to your device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) though your linux system and run the following commands: (this can also technically be done through VT2)
+Now [connect to your device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) though your linux system and run the following commands:

-If you are not using a flash programmer, remove `-p ch341a_spi` from the commands you run.
+If you are somehow not using a flash programmer, remove `-p ch341a_spi` from the commands you run.

 ```bash
 flashrom --wp-disable